-The redirect URL can be specified in the Settings → Thank You Page section, under Redirect with custom variables and provide the custom URL.
+The redirect URL can be specified in the Thank You Page section of your form within your form builder account.
+Select the Redirect with custom variables option and provide the custom URL.

-Important NoteFiles uploaded through File Upload fields, Single/Multiple choice fields, Dropdowns, Likert Scales, Phone fields cannot be passed to another form.
+Important NoteFiles uploaded through File Upload fields, Single/Multiple choice fields, Dropdowns, Likert Scales, and Phone fields cannot be passed to another form.

-2. Replace 2323232 with the ID of the field where the value will be passed.
-In preview/view mode of your form, right-click on the input box and select Inspect Element.
-The ID is a set of numbers located next to “data id=”
+b. a more complex option to take the field ID would be to go In Preview mode of your form, right-click on the input box and select Inspect.
+The ID is a set of numbers located next to “data id=”.

-You can have two have separate IDs if you have a name field or address field which contains multiple subfield.
+If you have a Name field or Address field that contains multiple subfields, you will have separate IDs.
 In this case, you need to look at the data-index.
-For example, in the name field you will be having: First Name – 1234567-1, Last Name – 1234567-2.
+For example, in the Name field, you will have First Name – 1234567-1, Last Name – 1234567-2.
 Therefore, the right syntax will be &control1234567-1=request2222222-1&control1234567-2=request3333333-2.
 To add the initials continue by adding &control1234567-4=request2222222-4.

 Add as many parameters as you need to.